 6. Asset Transfers

-Consistent with past practice, this valuation reflects the transfer of assets (\$800,184) within the sheriff's department groups to cover the employer contribution due in fiscal year 2016.
-In addition, asset transfers were also made between groups in connection with employee transfers between departments.
+Asset transfers totaling approximately \$900,000 were made between valuation groups in connection with employee transfers between departments.
 These transfers were made to equitably distribute both assets and plan liabilities in connection with movement between groups.

 7. Other